The Hall of the Saints (Pinturicchio): Osiris’s Resurrection

-Apis Prophesizing the Triumph of Christ
+Apis Prophesies the Triumph of Christ

-The reason for the Egyptians celebration was because they considered the bull, Apis, an image of a resurrected god.
-Apis was considered by the Egyptians as a system of worship and the Borgia family’s insignia of a bull serves as a symbol of the Christian Church in its triumph.
+The reason for the Egyptians celebration was because they considered the bull, Apis, an image of a resurrected god.^{[needs clarification]} The Borgia family’s insignia of a bull serves as a symbol of the Christian Church in its triumph.
 The connection of these two types of symbols signify that they were raised in triumphal honor, one as the distant ancestor of the other stressed by the procession of the Apis.

 Iconography and Analysis

 These ancient Egyptian gods are honored by the frescos after about a millennium of being neglected, but they do return as subordinates.
 They’re now to be seen as ‘hieroglyphic emblems’ and forerunners of the virtues and authority of the Borgia pope.
 This idea was brought upon the inspiration of Giovanni Annio of Viterbo’s studies.
 There were arches placed around the frescos, used to signify the victory the church had over the East.
 The Saint Catherine fresco had been shifted from the left to the center to avoid any distractions in the alignment of the pope.

-In addition of a statue of Apis, the inscription "To the cultivator of peace," references Apis, Pope Alexander VI, and Christ as equals.
-This inscription further serves as a way to claim legitimacy to what Pope Alexander VI by stating that having supreme spiritual power mediates between earth and heaven.
-These frescos provided a visual proclamation about the aspirations and virtues of Pope Alexander VI and the Borgia Family.
-These frescos were made to propagandize Pope Alexander VI, who wanted to show his divinely sanction as the head of the church.
+In addition of a statue of Apis, the inscription "To the cultivator of peace," references Apis, Alexander VI, and Christ as equals.
+This inscription further serves as a way to claim legitimacy to what Pope Alexander VI by stating that having supreme spiritual power mediates between earth and heaven.^{[needs clarification]} These frescos provided a visual proclamation about the aspirations and virtues of Pope Alexander VI and the Borgia Family.
+They were made to propagandize Pope Alexander VI, who wanted to show his divine sanction as the head of the church.
 Alexander VI also desired to re-create the atmosphere of his life as a wealthy cardinal in the papal court, which he had become accustomed to.

-The Hall of Saints illustration of the myth of Osiris and Apis provided both a historical and mythical justification for the Borgia family to claim as their ‘ancestral’ right to rule Italy, because of their ‘Egyptian’ ancestors.
+The illustration of the myth of Osiris and Apis provided both a historical and mythical justification for the Borgia family to claim as their ‘ancestral’ right to rule Italy, because of their ‘Egyptian’ ancestors.
 In Giovanni Annio of Viterbo's works of Diodorus Siculus, he talks about Isis and Osiris establishing colonies in the Mediterranean Sea, which he connects to the Borgia family's divine Egyptian ancestry.